Should you be using pathlib?

 path.mkdir(parents=True, exist_ok=True)

 The examples above are all about creating a directory from a path.
-Sometimes we have a path with a filename as well

 Sometimes we actually have a full file path (including both folders and a filename).
 If use mkdir on a full file path, we will end up making a directory with the same name as our soon to be file!